Bertrand Mandico: Early life and career

 Mandico has commenced "20+1 Projections", a collaborative project with Romanian-American actress Elina Löwensohn, where they are to make 21 short films in 21 years.
 Though each film is meant to be a unique narrative and formal work, they are to revolve around the themes of aging and desire.
-As of 2018, they've shot 8 films and completed 6 of them.
+As of 2018, they have shot 8 films and completed 6 of them.

 He was named best director at the Vilnius International Film Festival in 2018 for The Wild Boys.

-Selected filmography
+In 2021, he wrote and directed After Blue.
+In 2023, he wrote and directed She Is Conann.
+In 2024, he wrote and directed Dragon Dilatation.

+His upcoming fifth feature film, Roma elastica, starring Marion Cotillard, begins filming in 2025.

+Filmography

 Mandico has directed 40 short films, TV-commercials and musical films.